iszczesniak/cpp/memory/index.md

 * the arguments for the creation.

-Let's temporarily call such an expression a "recipe" for a value of some type.
+Let's temporarily call such an expression a "recipe" for a value of a given type.
 It differs from a variable initilization in that we don't give it a name.
 Here are some example recipes:

 * `std::string()`: type `std::string`, no arguments,